RResabala2015/kubernetes-deployment/README.md

 ## 📜 License

-This project is licensed under the terms of the [LICENSE](https://github.com/RResabala2015/kubernetes-deployment/blob/main/LICENSE).
+This project is licensed under the terms of the [MIT License](https://github.com/RResabala2015/kubernetes-deployment/blob/main/LICENSE).